 She holds many advisory positions with industry organizations and major industry funders.
 She was the 2019 Woman of the Year for Women in Film and TV Vancouver and is the recipient of the Leadership in Education award and many other film industry and education leadership awards both provincially and nationally.

 Doreen has worked on television and film productions in a wide variety of roles, and as a news reporter and producer of corporate video.
 She comes from a long line of oral historians and factual story gatherers and is the daughter of renowned international leader, the late George Manuel and spiritual leader Marceline Manuel.

 Jackson Crick has returned to Capilano University in the capacity of Manager, Indigenous Digital Accelerator (IDA).

-Jackson will be instrumental in building out capacity within the IDA such as enhancing the business client intake process, governance structures, and enhancing our relationships with the Lil’wat, Musqueam, Sechelt (Shíshálh), Squamish and Tsleil-Waututh Nations and more broadly Indigenous communities in Western Canada.
+Jackson is instrumental in building out capacity within the IDA such as enhancing the business client intake process, governance structures, and enhancing our relationships with the Lil'wat, Musqueam, Sechelt (Shíshálh), Squamish and Tsleil-Waututh Nations and more broadly Indigenous communities in Western Canada.